OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 Please refer to the file in the ofs-fim-common repository folder: src/common/fme/fme_csr.sv for individual register field descriptions or the SystemVerilog file src/common/fme/fme_csr.sv.

-#### **14.1.4	Reliability, Accessibility, Serviceability (RAS) Error Status**

-The RAS feature in CoreFIM labels errors as non-fatal, fatal or catastrophic based on their impact to the system.
-* A non-fatal error usually originates from software or an AFU.
-With a non-fatal error, the user application may still be able to recover from the error by performing a soft reset on the AFU, fixing the user application software if necessary, and clearing the error.
-On the other hand, a fatal or catastrophic error is non-recoverable and requires the platform to be reset.
-* Non-fatal errors are logged in the RAS_NOFAT_ERR_STAT register and fatal or catastrophic errors are logged in the RAS_CATFAT_ERR_STAT register.

 ##### **14.1.4.1	Non-Fatal Errors**